Bitcoin Cash (BCH): The Most Important Things You Need To Know About It

 The original Bitcoin blockchain had big problems that involved complicated stuff like signature data, block size and a technology known as segregated witness, all of which is beyond the scope of this article.
 Basically, Bitcoin outgrew its blockchain, which was made from small blocks that got clogged as Bitcoin’s popularity surged.
 As more people joined, the system became harder to scale.
 Both transaction times and transaction costs grew so high that Bitcoin’s chief miners and producers worried about its viability.

 They responded by creating what is known as the Hard Fork, a deviation from the original Bitcoin chain.
 The new chain had bigger blocks that could be scaled to accommodate Bitcoin’s ever-growing user base.
 Since it sped up processing times and reduced costs enough to let Bitcoin be used just like cash, the only fitting name was Bitcoin Cash.

 How Much Is Bitcoin Cash Worth?

+Around Christmas 2020, it was trading under $300.
 As of March 25, Bitcoin Cash is trading around $480, much less than the $51,000 or so you’d pay for a single Bitcoin.
 When it comes to value and price, however, the twin cryptocurrencies do have one thing in common — extreme volatility.
-About a month ago, Bitcoin Cash was trading above $700.
-Less than two months before that around Christmas 2020, it was trading under $300.
+In early May, it was up to over $1,500, but as of July 19, it was down to around $418.
 That, however, is nothing compared to 2017-18, when Bitcoin Cash went from well over $1,000 to well under $100 — apparently trying to make every stop between — and then back again in about a year.